Glen-Sasek-PCC-Student/CS-161B-Linux-Labs/Linux Lab 1.md

     ```
 13. Press the escape **esc** key to return to command mode.
 14. Press the colon **:** key to enter last line mode.
 15. Save and quit your work by typing **wq** followed by enter.
     You can combine w and q to write and quit or use each alone.
+## Compile Source Code and Run Program
 16. The next step is to compile the C++ source code file.
 To compile the lab1.cpp code type:
     ```g++ -Wall -g lab1.cpp -o lab1```
-17. If there are syntax errors, examine the line number of the first 2 or 3 errors and fix those before continuing.
-To fix the syntax errors use the Linux editor again:
+17. If there are syntax errors, examine the line number of the first error before continuing.
+To fix the syntax errors use the vim editor again:
     ```vim lab1.cpp```
+    Or, up arrow to access previous commands.
 18. Run your program.
     ```./lab1```
+## Save and Submit
 19. Save your command history in a file named **lab1.txt**
     ```history > lab1.txt```
 20. Verify the file was created.